sensoworks/docs/docs/platform/platform-architecture/what-why-when.md

 - Accidents
 - Etc.

-But how do you actually prepare a tunnel to be monitored for deformations.
+But how do you actually prepare a tunnel to be monitored for deformations?

-We can use a FS22 Industrial BraggMETER (picture 1) and wire the entire tunnel with the Fiber-optic cable (picture 2) and strain sensors (picture 3).